 3. HUMAN CAPITAL

-- Build coalitions of reformers, including mid-tier reformers, to sustain reform efforts. - Provide organisational management skills and not merely technical support to reformers. - Invest in the education and training of cadres of leaders and managers. - Encourage folding the 'old guard' into new agendas. - Find ways to foster collective decision-making (across both government and citizenry). - Retain the confidence to say 'no' to ideas and programme proposals that are not a priority.
+- Build coalitions of reformers, including mid-tier reformers, to sustain reform efforts. - Provide organisational management skills and not merely technical support to reformers. - Invest in the education and training of cadres of leaders and managers.

 4. IMPLEMENTATION AND ACCOUNTABILITY